postgrespro/ptrack/benchmarks/README.md

 ## Runtime overhead

-First target was to measure `ptrack` overhead on TPS due to marking modified pages in the map in memory.
-We used PostgreSQL 12 cluster of approximately 1 GB size, initialized with `pgbench` on a `tmpfs` partition:
+First target was to measure `ptrack` overhead influence on TPS due to marking modified pages in the map in memory.
+We used PostgreSQL 12 (REL_12_STABLE) cluster of approximately 1 GB size, initialized with `pgbench` on a `tmpfs` partition:

 ```sh
 pgbench -i -s 133